What is the deal with Soy and the Low FODMAP diet?

 Edamame

-Edamame are soybeans which have been harvested early.
-Monash Low FODMAP app states that frozen edamame are low FODMAP at one serve (1/2 cup) but turn into moderate FODMAPs at 1 ¼ cups.
+Edamame are soybeans which have been harvested early so juvenile soy beans.
+Monash Low FODMAP app states that frozen edamame are low FODMAP at a normal serving size (1/2 cup) but turn into moderate FODMAPs (FRUCTANS) at 1 1/2 cups.
+So include edumame beans but watch the upper limit in a sitting.

 Soy Milk

-In Australia, you can find soymilk products made from either soybean or soy protein extract.
+In Australia, you can find soymilk products made from either soy beans or soy protein.
 For soy products to be considered low in FODMAPs it needs to come from the soy protein extract whereby the carbohydrate component (GOS) is removed in the processing.

 Soy Yoghurt

-Coconut yoghurt is low FODMAP for an alternative- but again check no sneaky FODMAPs such as fruit juice or inulin is added.
+Coconut yoghurt is low FODMAP for an alternative- but again check no FODMAPs ingredients such as inulin is added.

 Tofu